AngelDevs/flutter_number_trivia/README.md

 # number_trivia

-A flutter project based on clean architecture.
+A flutter project using clean architecture.

 ## This project is a personalized course project

-This projects is from reso coder clean architecture with some modifications in aproach and libraries.
+This projects is from reso coder clean architecture with some modifications in approach and libraries.

-A list of changes here:
+A list of the changes made here:

 * change of the naming convention for implementations classes.
 Using the name of the library instead of the code smell "Impl".
 * a change in code organization to better comply with personal practices.
 * use of the freezed package.
 * use of json serializable.
-* use of riverpod as state managment tool.
+* use of riverpod as state managment tool and state notifier.
 * use of connectivity package.
 * remove of get_it package.
 * minor UI Changes